2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

     fort.xx

-where ``xx`` is the number which defines the meteorological fields stored in these files.
+where ``xx`` is a number which defines the meteorological fields stored in these files.
-They are generated by the Python part of ``flex_extract`` by just splitting the meteorological fields for a unique time stamp from the ``*.grb`` files into the ``fort`` files.
+They are generated by the Python code in ``flex_extract`` by splitting the meteorological fields for a unique time stamp from the ``*.grb`` files, storing them under the names ``fort.<XX>`` where <XX> represents some number.
-The following table defines the numbers with their corresponding content.
+The following table defines the numbers and the corresponding content:

 .. csv-table:: Content of fort - files
     :header: "Number", "Content"